demisto/content/Packs/CommonScripts/Scripts/Jmespath/README.md

-Performs a jmespath search on an input JSON, when using a transformer.
+Performs a JMESPath search on an input JSON format, when using a transformer.
 ## Script Data
 ---